Joseph Narh Adinkrah

-Early life
+Early life and education

-Joseph Narh Adinkrah was born on 19 April 1950 in Somanya, in the Eastern Region of Ghana.
+Joseph Narh Adinkrah was born on 19 April 1950 in Somanya in the Eastern Region of Ghana to Emmanuel Tando Amponsah Adinkrah and Emile Kuse Nyarko.
+His father was of Fante origin while his mother was Krobo.

-He attended Accra Academy from 1965 to 1970 where he obtained his General Certificate of Education Ordinary Level Certificate.
-He enrolled into the sixth form at Ghana Secondary Technical School (GSTS) in Takoradi from 1970 to 1972, with intermittent military training during the holidays.
+He attended Accra Academy from 1965 to 1970, where he obtained the General Certificate of Education Ordinary Level, and studied at Ghana Secondary Technical School in Takoradi for his advanced level education from 1970 to 1972.